 A credit card’s annual fee is a payment charged by the credit card provider for the use of the credit card.
-Regardless of how often you use your credit card, banks will still bill you with annual fees for having the convenience of the credit card.
-Usually, annual fees in the country range between PhP 500 to PhP 5,000 depending on the level of card issued to the user (classic, silver, gold, platinum).
-If you want to avoid paying for the annual fee, you can talk to your bank and see if they can waive the fee for you.
+Regardless of how often you use your credit card, banks will still bill you for annual fees for having the convenience of the credit card.
+Usually, annual fees in the country range between PHP 500 to PHP 5,000 depending on the level of the card issued to the user (classic, silver, gold, platinum).
+If you want to avoid paying the annual fee, you can talk to your bank and see if they can waive the fee for you.
 More often than not, they waive the annual fees just to keep their customers satisfied.

 Cash advance fee

 Applicable only if you make a cash advance using your credit card, this type of fee imposed on clients who made cash withdrawals using their card.
 Banks typically charge a minimum fee or a percentage of the cash advance, depending on which is higher.
 Since cash advance fees tend to be higher than other charges set by the bank, you should only make withdrawals with your credit card in case of emergencies.

 In certain cases where you reach you reach your credit limit and you still need to use your card, you can go over the edge and use your card even if you’ve maxed out—for a fee, of course.
 Known as over-the-limit fees, you will be charged a certain amount for every transaction done in excess of your assigned credit limit.